Pradumnasaraf/DevOps/docs/docker/commands.md

 **STACK -> SERVICES -> TASKS -> CONTAINERS**

-- To check which services are running inside a staacks
+- Check which services are running inside a stack

 ```
 docker stack services <stack name>
 ```

-- To check taks are running inside a stack
+- Check which tasks are running inside a stack

 ```
 docker stack ps <stack name>